NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 :Data path: Path to the directory that contain the data; e.g. "data_path".
 :Data Folder: Folder containing your NMR data: e.g. "data_folder"
 :Experiments: List of experiments used in the MultiNMRFit analyis: e.g. "data_exp_no"
-:Process Number: Process bumber (e.g. procno in Topspin): e.g. "data_proc_no"
+:Process Number: Process number (e.g. procno in Topspin): e.g. "data_proc_no"

 Analysis
 --------------------------------------------------------------------------------